-Read on to learn how to lower chlorine levels in your pool, as well as what causes high chlorine levels.
-The ideal range for your chlorine levels should be 3 parts per million (ppm).
+Read on to learn how to lower chlorine levels in your pool and what causes high chlorine levels.

 How to Tell If Your Pool’s Chlorine Level Is High

-However, the fact that you can smell the amount of chlorine is a mere myth.
-You could use symptoms such as irritated eyes and skin to tell if your pool is over-chlorinated.
+The rumor that you can smell the amount of chlorine is a myth.
+But you can certainly tell if your pool is over-chlorinated by feeling the effects on your body through irritated eyes and skin.
 Thankfully, there are safer and faster ways to check the amount of chlorine in a pool.

 Use a pool water testing kit!
-For example, you could use a DPD (Diethyl Phenylenediamine) kit to measure the amount of free chlorine in your pool.
-Alternatively, you can use an OTO (Orthotolidine) test kit to estimate the total amount of chlorine in your pool, both the free chlorine and chloramines, to get a more accurate read.
+For example, you could use an OTO (Orthotolidine) kit to measure the amount of free chlorine in your pool.
+Alternatively, you can use a DPD (Diethyl Phenylenediamine) test kit to estimate the total amount of chlorine in your pool, including the free chlorine and chloramines, to get a more accurate read.